routegy/routegy-docs/app/docs/reference/patterns.md

 <CaptionedImage
   src="/images/patterns/name-example-app-preview.png"
-  alt="Image of a form with first and last name fields generated from a Routegy schema" width="85%"
+  alt="A form with first and last name fields generated from a Routegy schema" width="85%"
 />